DIMAN REGIONAL TECHNICAL INSTITUTE

 Click on ADULT ED tab and then PRACTICAL NURSING

 From the PRACTICAL NURSING page, look down the left side of the screen for

 Summary of Application Process

 Licensed Practical Nurses are vital and accountable members of the health care team, who provide direct care to individuals who have common illnesses or disabilities.
 Completion of this program will provide you with theory and technical skills necessary to become a well-trained and respected member of the health care team.

-Recruitment for the 2021-2022 school year has begun and will continue through April 2021.
+Recruitment for the 2022-2023 school year will begin November 1, 2021 and will continue through April 2022.
 Applications are accepted year-round and admissions are done on a “rolling basis”, meaning, we start accepting students at the end of February and continue accepting students as they complete the application process until the class is full.
 Once the class is full a waiting list is created.
 Recruitment includes, Free Informational Sessions, and information on taking the TEAS test.

-We will be offering both a Full Time Day (FTD) and Part Time Day (PTD) Program.
-Unfortunately, we no longer offer a Part Time Evening Program.
+We will be offering a Full Time Day (FTD) Program.

 The Full-Time Day Program is a forty (40) week program with three (3) weeks of vacation and holidays as designated by the School and State.
 The Full-Time Day Program will start the Wednesday prior to Labor Day and runs through end of June.